Last updated: April 23, 2026

 What does carpet extraction cost in La Mesa?

 $0.75-$1.50 per square foot for extraction + drying · pad replacement $0.50-$1.00 per sq ft.
-Pricing is the same across San Diego County — no mileage upcharge for La Mesa.
-Our $89 diagnostic is credited toward the repair if you move forward.
+Pricing is the same across San Diego County, with no mileage upcharge for La Mesa.
+On-site assessment is free, and we bill your insurance carrier directly on approved claims.

 How does La Mesa's climate affect this service?